AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/sling-resource-merger.md

   When using the Sling Resource Merger it is not recommended to copy the entire structure from `/libs` as this would result in too much information being held in the customization (usually `/apps`).
 Duplicating information unnecessarily increases the chance of problems when the system in upgraded in any way.

->[!NOTE]
->
->Overrides are not dependent on the search paths, they use the property `sling:resourceSuperType` to make the connection.
->
->However, overrides are often defined under `/apps`, as best practice in AEM is to define customizations under `/apps`; this is because you must not change anything under `/libs`.

 >[!CAUTION]
 >
 >You ***must*** not change anything in the `/libs` path.
 >
->This is because the content of `/libs` is overwritten the next time you upgrade your instance (and may well be overwritten when you apply either a hotfix or feature pack).
+>This is because the content of `/libs` may be overwritten any time upgrades are applied to your instance.
 >
->The recommended method for configuration and other changes is:
+>* Overlays are dependent on [search paths](/help/implementing/developing/introduction/overlays.md#search-paths).
 >
->1.
-Recreate the required item (i.e. as it exists in `/libs`) under `/apps`
->
->1.
-Make any changes within `/apps`
->
+>* Overrides are not dependent on the search paths, they use the property `sling:resourceSuperType` to make the connection.
+>  However, overrides are often defined under `/apps`, as best practice in AEM as a Cloud Service is to define customizations under `/apps`; this is because you must not change anything under `/libs`.

 ### Properties {#properties}